 Stage 1 (2013 - 2016)

 Stage 1 is scheduled to open to traffic in June 2016.
 This stage consists of one carpool lane in each direction, from just north of SR 52 to just north of Mira Mesa Boulevard and the south-facing DAR at Carroll Canyon Road.
-Bridge modifications at Mira Mesa Boulevard, Carroll Canyon Road, Rose Canyon, and Governor Drive are also part of stage 1.
-This stage is estimated to cost approximately $86 million.
+Bridge modifications at Mira Mesa Boulevard, Carroll Canyon Road, Rose Canyon, and Governor Drive also are part of Stage 1.
+This stage is estimated to cost approximately $119 million.

 Stages 2 through 4 will construct the second carpool lane in the median from just north of SR 52 to just north of La Jolla Village Drive.
 Because the existing median cannot accommodate the second carpool lane, the outside lanes will be widened.
 Additionally, the Nobel Drive DAR and the Nobel Drive Park & Ride and Transit Station will be constructed, and the Governor Drive interchange will be reconfigured.

 Stage 5 will construct a direct freeway to freeway HOV connector in the median, from westbound SR 52 to northbound I-805 and southbound I-805 to eastbound SR 52, which will also accommodate travel in the reverse direction.